 Early Years Pupil Premium Funding

 Since April 2015, Schools, Nurseries, child-minders and other childcare providers have been able to claim extra funding through the Early Years Pupil Premium to support children’s development, learning and care.
 The EYPP will provide Oxbridge Lane Primary with extra funding to close this gap.
-The EYPP provides an extra 53 pence per hour for three and four year old children whose parents are in receipt of certain benefits or who have been in care or adopted from care.
+The EYPP provides some funding for three and four year old children whose parents are in receipt of certain benefits or who have been in care or adopted from care.

 All parents whose child is attending Nursery will be asked to complete a form during enrolment or this can be obtained from the school office.
 By completing this document, it will allow us to claim the additional EYPP for your child.